pingcap/docs-tidb-operator/en/deploy-heterogeneous-tidb-cluster.md

     For more configurations and field meanings of TiDB cluster, see the [TiDB cluster configuration document](/configure-a-tidb-cluster.md).

-2. According to your need, modify the configurations of each node in the heterogeneous cluster configuration file.
+2. In the configuration file of your heterogeneous cluster, modify the configurations of each node according to your need.

     For example, you can modify the number of `replicas` for each component in the `cluster.yaml` file, or remove components that are not needed.

-3. Execute the following command to create the heterogeneous cluster.
-You need to replace `cluster.yaml` with the configuration filename of the heterogeneous cluster.
+3. Create the heterogeneous cluster by running the following command.
+You need to replace `cluster.yaml` with the configuration filename of your heterogeneous cluster.

     {{< copyable "shell-regular" >}}